I might have been one of many women in your life, but in seven years, you were the only man I truly wanted.

 I also had a dream where you were laughing, a belly-full laugh, exquisitely happy.

 I know that no words could convey more of what this was than the silence between us.
+The truth is you were barely ever curious about me or my world.
 We were momentary guests in each other’s lives.
 Jahan ho, jaisay ho, I wish you a beautiful life.